the-turing-way/the-turing-way/Chapter_Version_Control.md

 You can also **make use of one of GitHub's major features- issues**.
 Anyone can raise an issue with the project and discuss it.
 By making issues for any significant changes a record can be kept of the history of the project.
 GitHub has a myriad of other features such a milestones and project boards which may also be of use.

 In pull requests you should **clearly explain what the changes you've made are and why you made them**.
 If your changes address and issue that has been raised reference it directly.
-If your request fixes and issue and you include "will fix #< issue number >" in the pull request, if the pull request is merged it will automatically close the referenced issue, keeping the issue queue nice and clean!
+If your request fixes and issue and you include "will fix #the_issue_number >" in the pull request, if the pull request is merged it will automatically close the referenced issue, keeping the issue queue nice and clean!
 This also works for using commit messages to close issues too.

 ## Summary of key git commands